 We have a video archive of speakers going back to 2006 available as a resource to faculty, staff and students.

 Come to one of our upcoming talks.
-Here are the speakers for the Fall 2025 term:
+Here are the speakers for the Winter 2026 term:

 Zahra Nader